Aerobic & Anaerobic Respiration (Edexcel IGCSE Biology): Revision Note

 • Anaerobic respiration does not require oxygen

-• It is defined as the chemical reaction in cells that breaks down nutrient molecules to release energy without using oxygen
+• It is defined as the chemical process in cells that breaks down nutrient molecules to release energy without using oxygen

-• It involves the incomplete breakdown of glucose and so releases a relatively small amount of energy for use in cell processes
+• It involves the incomplete breakdown of glucose and so releases a a smaller amount of energy in the form of ATP than aerobic respiration

-• Different breakdown products are formed depending on the type of organism that the anaerobic respiration is taking place in
+• Different waste products are formed depending on the type of organism that the anaerobic respiration is taking place in

 Anaerobic respiration in animals